AxisCommunications/eslint-config-typescript-shareable/CONTRIBUTING.md

 Automated tests are run for all pull requests with GitHub Actions, for which the configuration can be found in the `.github/workflows/ci.yml` file.
-These are required to pass before a PR can be merged, so please keep your PR up-to-date by merging the latest `master` branch.
+These are required to pass before a PR can be merged, so please keep your PR up-to-date by merging the latest `main` branch.